jpaulm/javafbp-websockets/README.md

 - `complist` will cause the server to display the contents of any selected jar file (specified in the `Data` field), and
 - `namelist` will cause the server to just output 3 names of restaurants in my neighbourhood!

-Results
+Test Status of latest release
 ---

+- Port number 9003 was used previously - however it now seems to be used by PID 4 - so we are now using port no. 8887 in the test (as suggested by `Java-WebSocket`).

+- For some reason, this won't run directly from the `.jar` file, but `java -jar build/libs/javafbp-websockets-1.3.0.jar` works!

+- These scripts apparently have to be submitted from the File Explorer - they do not seem to work when submitted from the Eclipse file list.

-Client script `chat1` works with Firefox and Chrome; `chat2` works with Chrome browser, provided `chrome://flags/#allow-insecure-localhost` is enabled for Chrome.
+- Client script `chat1` works with Firefox and Chrome;

+- Client script `chat2` works with Chrome browser, provided `chrome://flags/#allow-insecure-localhost` is enabled for Chrome.

-Sample Output
+Sample Run Output
 ---

 Let's say you select `chat1.html` and Open With Chrome.
 At this point you should see something like: